weXsol/Mongrel/README.md

 - Java 8

 ## Notes
 The current released code serializes JSON into `xs:string`.
-For XQuery 3.1 (probably supported by eXist-db 2.3) JSON is part of the specification, using Maps and Arrays.
-Migration will break the API in the future.
+For [XQuery 3.1](http://www.w3.org/TR/xquery-31/) (probably supported by eXist-db 2.3) JSON is part of the specification, using Maps and Arrays.
+Migration will certainly break the API in the future.

 ## License